 How to Operate your Libro Accounts

-Youth Accounts: Owners under 26 Years Old
+Youth Accounts: Owners under 26 years old

 Signing Authority – Joint Accounts

-If your Account is a joint Account, you can choose the signing authorities for the Account to be set up as:
+“If your Account is a joint Account, you can choose the signing authorities for the Account to be set up as:

-- any number to sign
+- any one signatory may sign

 Joint and Several Liability